Feeding the house rabbit 1: Hay and straw

 Hay should be stored in a dark, dry place.
 Direct sunlight may ruin important vitamins and minerals in the hay.

 The hay can be offered in a basket, a hayrack, a rabbit hay feeding bag, or in the litter-box.
-Hay that ends up on the cage floor, and gets soaked in urine and droppings, must be removed as soon as possible to avoid becoming moldy, which can be fatal for a rabbit.
+Any hay that ends up on the cage floor and gets soaked in urine and droppings must be removed as soon as possible.
+Otherwise, it can become moldy, which can lead to fatal consequences for the rabbit.

-Another method to increase hay consumption is to put the hay directly on the floor in the rabbit’s living area, away from the litter-box.
-This way hay is always available, and the rabbit can graze peacefully from the ground like wild rabbits do.
+Another method to increase hay consumption is to place the hay directly on the floor in the rabbit's living area, away from the litter box.
+This ensures that hay is consistently available, allowing the rabbit to graze undisturbed on the ground, as is typical for its species.

-Advice from Michel Gruaz (Switzerland): Straw can also be given to rabbits.
-Straw obtained from barley is an ideal litter for Rex rabbits as it helps protect their sensitive feet.
-This kind of straw is appreciated by rabbits and is able to absorb a lot of humidity.
-Straw obtained from wheat has properties similar to barley straw.
-The best quality hay to consume is that of oat.
+Advice from Michel Gruaz (Switzerland): Straw can also be provided for rabbits.
+Straw obtained from barley is an ideal litter for Rex rabbits, as it helps protect their sensitive feet.
+This type of straw is highly regarded by rabbits due to its capacity to absorb significant amounts of humidity.
+Straw obtained from wheat has properties like those of barley straw.
+The highest quality hay for consumption is oat hay.
 It absorbs humidity less.
-In order to recuperate the clean dry stray, a rack can be used.
-This avoids also a too rapid growth of the dung heap.
-And the dung will be of better quality.
-The quality of straw, and its cheap cost, favors its use as litter.
-In summary, hay in the rack, straw as litter.
+A rack is an effective solution for the recovery of clean, dry strays.
+This approach also prevents the rapid growth of the dung heap.
+The resulting dung will be of higher quality.
+The quality and affordability of straw make it a suitable choice for use as litter.
+To summarize, the hay is in the rack, and the straw is scattered on the ground.

 C. Bergstrøm